learn-co-curriculum/reading-ios-introToObjects/README.md

 [apple_oop_guide_intro]: https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/OOP_ObjC/Introduction/Introduction.html#//apple_ref/doc/uid/TP40005149-CH1-SW2

-It's natural to wonder, "how can a string of ones and zeroes be referred to as an 'object'?"
+Since all computer code boils down to binary it's natural to wonder, "how can a string of ones and zeroes be referred to as an 'object'?"
 The use of the word "object" is an abstraction of thought.
 An "object" in code has no more physical form than does a word in any human language.
 Sure, words have physical representations: speaking a word causes air to vibrate in a sound wave, ink on a page can be shaped into symbols that represent the word, a meaning can be pointed at or mimed out; but none of these are the word itself.
 Human language is a system of abstraction: it communicates the *idea* of a thing, but not the thing itself.

 ![](https://upload.wikimedia.org/wikipedia/en/b/b9/MagrittePipe.jpg)
 —[*The Treachery of Images*][not_a_pipe], [René Magritte][magritte], 1927